Skip To Content

 Large Firms Surge Ahead, Small and Mid-Sized Firms Must Pivot

 Economic discussions at the conference highlighted a growing divide within the profession, with Am Law 50 firms significantly outpacing their peers in profit and revenue growth.
 Their robust knowledge management departments, access to advanced AI tools, and ability to upskill attorneys quickly give them a commanding advantage.
 For mid-sized and smaller firms, AI represents an opportunity to narrow, or even close, this competitive gap.
+By using AI tools to save time and improve efficiency, smaller firms can deliver legal services more effectively without expanding headcount.

 However, smaller firms often lack the resources and infrastructure to develop in-house training or effectively implement advanced tools.
 External partnerships and tailored solutions could be the difference between staying competitive or falling further behind.